M-Devloo/Spring-boot-auth0-discriminator-multitenancy/readme.md

 ## Highlights

-- Discriminator based Multi Tenancy based on Hibernate Filter & Hibernate Interceptors with Auth0 as identity provider and using the Auth0 ID as discriminator.
+* Discriminator based Multi Tenancy based on Hibernate Filter & Hibernate Interceptor with Auth0 as identity provider and using the Auth0 ID as discriminator.
- -- Closely working together with Spring JPA thanks to Spring AOP
+* Full integration with Spring JPA (Repository, JpaRepository, CrudRepository, ...)
- -- Developer friendly as it is default CLOSED!
-No annotations, no "reminders to enable multi-tenancy".
-You don't need to worry about multi-tenancy anymore, with one exception: FindById() -> More in: [Direct fetching?](#Direct-fetching-vs-CriteriaBuilder)
+* Developer friendly as it is default closed.
+No need to worry about data leaks or forgotten multi tenancy implementations due it is enabled by default on every single autowired repository.
- -- Integrated with Auth0 identity provider which automatically resolves the tenant id by using the received JWT token.
+* Integrated with Auth0 identity provider which automatically resolves the tenant id by using the received JWT token.
- -- Full test coverage with focus on showing the multi tenancy implementation.
+* Fully tested E2E with focus on security & the multi tenancy implementation.

 ## Detailed explanation

-As you probably know or don't know, there are 3 types of Multi Tenancy.
+There are 3 types of Multi Tenancy.
 * Multiple databases
 * Same database - Multiple schema's
-* Same Database, Same schema, using a discriminator <-- This tutorial focuses on the latter option.
+* Same Database, Same schema, using a discriminator <-- This project focuses on the latter option.

 ### Multi Tenancy